-The {\it compliment graph} $\bar{G}$ of $G$ is the graph with vertex set same as of $V(G)$ and $E(\bar{G}) = \{(x, y) | \ (x, y) \notin E(G)\} $.
-A graph $G$ is called \emph{weakly triangulated}, if it has no induced subgraph isomorphic to a cycle with five or more vertices, or to the compliment of such a cycle.
+The {\it complement graph} $\bar{G}$ of $G$ is the graph with vertex set same as of $V(G)$ and $E(\bar{G}) = \{(x, y) | \ (x, y) \notin E(G)\} $.
+A graph $G$ is called \emph{weakly triangulated}, if it has no induced subgraph isomorphic to a cycle with five or more vertices, or to the complement of such a cycle.

 \begin{thm}\cite[Theorem 1] {hayward} Let $S$ be a minimal vertex cut of a weakly triangulated graph $G$ and let $S$ induces a connected subgraph of $\bar{G}$.
 Then each component of $G - S$ includes at least one vertex adjacent to all the vertices of $S$.